Inviting Men Into the Circle of Care When Support Already Feels Scarce

 That response tells me this work is not irrelevant to men.
 It has simply never been framed as including them.

-What developmental stage were you supported through, and where were you left to figure things out alone?
+Where were you left to figure it out alone?

 Integration begins with honesty.